merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![MaxBin results in collection mode](images/maxbin-collection.png)](images/maxbin-collection.png){:.center-img .width-50}

 All previous {% include ARTIFACT name="interactive" text="interactive" %} displays were at the contig-level (each leaf in the center tree was a contig).
 However, this display is at the *bin-level*.
 Instead of contigs, this display shows us the distribution of *bins* MaxBin identified.
-We also have completion and redundancy estimates for each {% include ARTIFACT name="bin" text="bin" %}, which helps us make some early sense of what is going on.
+We also have {% include ARTIFACT name="completion" text="completion and redundancy estimates" %} for each {% include ARTIFACT name="bin" text="bin," %} which helps us make some early sense of what is going on.

 {:.notice}
 Please read this post to learn more about completion and redundancy estimates: [Assessing completion and contamination of metagenome-assembled genomes]({% post_url miscellaneous/2016-06-09-assessing-completion-and-contamination-of-MAGs %}){:target="_blank"}